zuowendong/Zuowendong/README.md

 <!--
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Zuowendong&layout=compact)](https://github.com/anuraghazra/github-readme-stats)
 -->
-Today is August 13, 2024, let's keep going!
+Today is August 14, 2024, let's keep going!
 As the saying goes.
-I think this is the beginning of a beautiful friendship.— Casablanca
+Success is not the key to happiness.
+Happiness is the key to success. — Albert Schweitzer